 Hydrogen Fuel cell power system to meet the emergency power needs of a city in GermanyJune 9, 2011

 The system is provided by Heliocentris, hydrogen fuel cell and energy management specialists.
 Eight Nexa 1200 stationary fuel cells comprise the system and it is capable of providing several hours of power in case of a blackout.
 The original emergency power system was no longer capable of meeting the Meiningen City Council’s needs, leading the Council to adopt hydrogen fuel cells.

 Heliocentris’ Nexa 1200 models are acclaimed for their efficiency and flexibility.
 The total power capacity for the system is just under 10kW.
 It is the last such system to be installed by the German Federal Ministry of Transport, Building and Urban Development.

 Fuel cells have been gaining popularity in such initiatives; with many nations opting for hydrogen powered emergency system.
-The appeal of such systems is twofold: Governments are able to reduce their carbon emissions by using fuel cells and they are able to have a reliable source of energy ready when it is needed most.
+The appeal of such systems is two fold: Governments are able to reduce their carbon emissions by using fuel cells and they are able to have a reliable source of energy ready when it is needed most.